 Various competence models can be used to accurately describe the competencies required in a scientific career.
 The European Commission has developed The European Competence Framework for Researchers, a comprehensive tool for assessing and developing (transferable) skills in research.
 More information can be found on the ResearchComp Webpage.

-The German Stifterverband - with the aim of helping to shape the education and science system for the future and strengthen society's innovative power - has developed the Future Skills Framework together with McKinsey.
+The German Stifterverband - with the aim of helping to shape the education and science system for the future - has developed the Future Skills Framework together with McKinsey.
 It describes the skills that will become significantly more important in the coming years.
 These include the design of transformative technologies (artificial intelligence, robotics) as well as digital and non-digital key qualifications.
 To the discussion paper: Future Skills